Sir Tom Finney Stand External View (photo)

 |What Is It Like For Visiting Supporters?|

-modern Bill Shankly Kop at one end of the pitch.
+Shankly Kop at one end of the pitch.
+Normally the

-Normally the allocation for away fans is approximately
+allocation for away fans is approximately half of this

-with a large away support, then the whole end can be
+away support, then the whole end can be allocated,

 The views of the playing action and facilities within this stand are excellent.
 The stand is particularly steep, meaning that fans are kept relatively close to the pitch.
 On the concourse there are TV's by the refreshment serving areas showing the game live and with the bars being open during the game, this is too much of a temptation for some.
 There is a wide range of food available including; Cheeseburgers (£3.50), Burgers (£3.30), Hot Dogs (£3.50), Meat & Potato Pie (£2.60), Chicken Balti Pie (£2.60), Steak & Kidney Pie (£2.60) and the Potato & Butter Pie (£2.60).
 You can also get a pie, peas and gravy for £3.50, plus the Club offer a 'Pie & a Beer' for £5.50.
 James Prentice adds; 'I would recommend the 'Butter Pie', which is a bit of a local delicacy.
 It is just a normal pie but with a filling of very buttery mashed potato and onion.
 I was attracted to it by a flag at the top of the new Invincibles Stand that read 'True Prestonians Love a Butter Pie!'
 I particularly enjoyed my last visit as the fans, stewards and even police all seemed to be fairly friendly and there was a good atmosphere being generated within the ground.